 Our paths crossed at a memorial service for another friend.
-My neighbor, Blaine Pickett, who tragically died of cancer less than ten months after being diagnosed.
-He was only 50.
+My neighbor, Blaine Pickett, who died of cancer less than ten months after being diagnosed.
+Blaine was only 50.

-But we can make simple, quick changes to avoid toxins.
-Limiting our exposure to toxins won’t guarantee anything.
-It won’t help us avoid getting a disease, cancer, or a chronic illness.
+We can and should make simple, quick changes to avoid toxins.
+Limiting our exposure to toxins won’t guarantee that we avoid getting a disease, cancer, or chronic illness.
 But it will lessen our chances of suffering from the cumulative effects of poisons in our bodies.
-The truth is that when you start making lifestyle changes you also start to feel better, have more energy, and be more clear-headed.
+When you start making lifestyle changes you also start to feel better, have more energy, and be more clear-headed.

 Try it, and you’ll see.

 Here are 20 ways to avoid toxins:

 I know it feels impossible.
 Plastic bottles are ubiquitous.
 But toxins in plastic can build up in your system and cause endocrine disruption.
 You don’t want to drink water that’s been sitting for months or even years in plastic.
 Bring your own water bottle or mug with you.
 Say no thank you to plastic water.
 And if you are buying water or another drink, choose one bottled in glass.